mjpost/sacrebleu/README.md

    - `char` for language-agnostic character-level tokenization
    - `intl` applies international tokenization and mimics the `mteval-v14` script from Moses
    - `zh` separates out **Chinese** characters and tokenizes the non-Chinese parts using `13a` tokenizer
+   - `spm` uses the SentencePiece model built from the Flores-101 dataset (https://github.com/facebookresearch/flores#list-of-languages).
+Note: the canonical .spm file will be automatically fetched if not found locally.
    - `ja-mecab` tokenizes **Japanese** inputs using the [MeCab](https://pypi.org/project/mecab-python3) morphological analyzer
 - You can switch tokenizers using the `--tokenize` flag of sacreBLEU.
 Alternatively, if you provide language-pair strings using `--language-pair/-l`, `zh` and `ja-mecab` tokenizers will be used if the target language is `zh` or `ja`, respectively.